 I must say, I was surprised.
 Dunnottar took my breath away when I visited.
 It wasn’t the castle but the imposing, impregnable location with the stunning views out to the Sea.

 Dunnottar was originally a Pictish fortress, and it later became home to one of the most powerful families in the country, the Earls Marischal.
 It was constructed in 1392 by Sir William Keith, Great Marischal of Scotland.
-Between 1580 and 1650 the Marischals converted the castle, with a range of buildings around the north east top of the rock
+Between 1580 and 1650 the castle was converted, with a range of buildings around the north east top of the rock

 Dunnottar Castle has been prominent in Scottish History.